Skip to main content

 Conclusion

 Calculating QWR is a necessary action for many firms in scope of the OSA.
-Failing to notify Ofcom or providing incomplete or inaccurate information may result in enforcement action.
+Failure to notify Ofcom or the provision of incomplete or inaccurate information may result in enforcement action.
 However, calculating QWR is not merely a compliance exercise; it has significant implications for fees and potential penalties.
 Overstating QWR due to a lack of analysis could unnecessarily inflate a company's financial obligations.

-Elements of Ofcom’s proposed approach could change, and we will discuss the implications of any changes in our follow-up blog later this year once the regime is finalised.
-However, firms should not wait until they have full clarity before thinking through these issues.
-By starting early and embracing a proactive approach, firms can develop a robust methodology to navigate the complexities of the regulations, mitigate risks, and effectively manage their financial obligations.
+Now that Ofcom has confirmed its approach and the first deadline approaches, firms should begin actively developing their methodology.
+By starting early and embracing a proactive approach, firms can develop a robust methodology to navigate the complexities of the regulation, mitigate risks, and effectively manage their financial obligations.